facebookincubator/velox/velox/docs/functions/spark/datetime.rst

     ``year``, ``month`` and ``day`` must be ``INTEGER``.
     Throws an error if inputs are not valid.

+    The valid inputs need to meet the following conditions, ``month`` need to be from 1 (January) to 12 (December).
+    ``day`` need to be from 1 to 31, and matches the number of days in each month. days of ``year-month-day - 1970-01-01`` need to be in the range of INTEGER type.

 .. spark:function:: to_unix_timestamp(string) -> integer

     Alias for ``unix_timestamp(string) -> integer``.